duytq94/cross-platform-how-it-works/README.md

 ![flutter ios compile](photos/flutter-ios.png)

 ### Performance
-- App built by Flutter not only includes your logic code (Dart) but also includes Embedder and Engine, so the app size will increase by around 5Mb compared to native (Android/iOS).
+- App built by Flutter not only includes your logic code (Dart) but also includes Embedder and Engine, so the app size will increase by around 5 MB compared to native (Android/iOS).
 Check the section [App size comparison](#app-size-comparison).
 - Even though it's built into native code, Flutter still need engine (role as a bridge) when (and only, not all like React Native) handling task which connect with native API (camera, audio, sensor, etc.) through platform channels, and it's asynchronously.
 - Using Skia to render UI, still cause [jank animation](https://docs.flutter.dev/perf/shader) at "first run" on iOS.